oscar-bender-stone/honors-thesis/source/1_introduction.typ

 // community, and have their own broad defnition of a logic, which is distinct from
 // those in Categorical Logic, Type Theory, and others.

 Although AIT has established many asymptotic measurements on information, these asymptotics do not indicate _how_ to measure information.
 Besides Kolmogorov complexity being uncomputable, the choice of fixed programming language is not elaborated.
 Chaitin created a LISP variant, designed specifically for the ease of implementation and analysis @chaitin_lisp, but this does not address the faithful representations of other languages.
-This emerges as an ongoing challenge in physical machines through the proliferation of programming languages.[TODO: describe this concisely!]
+This emerges as an ongoing challenge in physical machines through the proliferation of both practical and academic programming languages.
+#todo[Describe the problems with programming languages concisely!]

 // An alternative approach is to create an Intermediate Representation (IR) that
 // other languages can compile into (_frontends_), and then compiled onto multiple